jrdelmar/cbis/Installation.md

 # Installation Notes

+The tool can be installed by:
+* Installing yourself (by following the instructions outlined in this document)
+* Using the Virtualbox pre-installed image.
+A Virtualbox ova file is provided as a semblance of a ready-to-use application.
+Skip the installation steps if you prefer the Ubuntu Vbox file.

 ## Pre-requisites

 The user is expected to know how to install and troubleshoot python-related installations.
-A Virtualbox file is provided a semblance of a ready-to-use application.
-Skip the installation steps if you prefer the Ubuntu Vbox file.

 * [python 3](https://www.python.org/downloads/)
 * [anaconda](https://www.anaconda.com/distribution/#linux)